omertzroya/Machine-Learning-Text-Analysis-Python-Project/README.md

 - The data is provided in CSV format for training and testing

 ## Results
-📊 The model's performance is evaluated using the F1-score.
-The F1-score is calculated for both male and female classes, and the average F1-score is computed to provide an overall assessment of the model's effectiveness.
+📊 The model's performance is evaluated using the F1-score.<br/>
+The F1-score is calculated for both male and female classes, and the average F1-score is computed to<br/>
+provide an overall assessment of the model's effectiveness.<br/>
+The best model we tested is the Perceptron , with F1 score of 0.73

 ## Getting Started
 To get started with the project, follow these steps: